jake-simons/Electrical-engineering/project-02-radar-temp/maintenance-procedures/inspection-checklist.md

 - Swollen capacitors
 - Brittle or hardened wiring insulation

-Any of these signs justify stopping further testing until resolved.
+Any of these conditions would warrant halting further testing until resolved.
+No such issues were identified during a comprehensive internal inspection.